gparlakov/jstalks-2021-optimising-angular/README.md

   - talk about the app - what is it and why is it
     - we use an actual app to get as close to real-world experience as possible
   - performance on the component level
+    - lots of change detect cycles are the worst contributing factor to low performance
   - performance on the module level
   - what is the difference and why address both
   - what to expect